As virus destroys fuel demand, global refiners prepare run cuts

 Asian refiners are producing gasoline at a loss of 78 cents a barrel of Brent crude, lowest in 13 months.
 GL92-SIN-CRK

 U.S. gasoline refining margins RBc1-CLc1 fell a whopping 95% on Monday to settle at 28 cents per barrel, lowest since December 2008.
-On Tuesday, they rebounded, but were still at a meagre $2 per barrel.
+On Tuesday, they rebounded, but were still at a meager $2 per barrel. [nL1N2B95F4]

 Asian refining margins for jet fuel JETSGCKMc1 plunged to $4.71 per barrel over Dubai crude, lowest ever based on Refinitiv data going back to March 2009.
 They were at $7.70 on Friday.
 In the United States, jet fuel prices when compared with the heating oil benchmark were at lows not seen since 2011 in both New York and on the Gulf Coast.